built-on-openfin/workspace-starter/how-to/setup-automation-tests/packages/automation-cli/README.md

 The CLI can also run in offline more where the OpenFin runtimes and chromedriver are already expected to be available locally.
 An `offline-versions.json` file is also expected to exist in the storage folder to define the real version numbers for labelled runtimes (see example below)

-Currently Jasmine and Mocha are provided as in-built test runners.
+Currently Jasmine, Mocha and Jest are provided as in-built test runners.

+When the test frameworks run they will automatically determine if your tests are written with JavaScript and TypeScript and behave accordingly.

 The CLI process will exit with 1 if any of the tests failed.